House to Vote on Email Privacy Act

-The House is scheduled to vote Monday evening (Feb.
-6) on the Email Privacy Act, a bill that would protect data in the cloud.
+The House is scheduled to vote Monday evening on the Email Privacy Act, according to Senate majority leader Kevin McCarthy (R-Calif.), a bill that would protect data in the cloud.

 A version of the bill, which would boost protections of information stored in the cloud, passed the House unanimously in the last session of Congress in April and supporters were hoping for clean passage in the Senate as well, but it was held over by the Senate Judiciary Committee after amendments were offered that could have undone a compromise approach.

 The baseline bill updates the Electronic Communications Privacy Act to require the government to get a probable cause criminal warrant to access emails, social media posts and other online content stored in the cloud by internet service providers and email service providers, like Google.
 In a nod to the longevity of cloud storage, it eliminates the 180-day sunset on stored communications.
 Previously a warrant was not required for communications stored beyond 180 days.